mattcone/markdown-guide/hacks.md

 ## Admonitions

 Admonitions are frequently used in documentation to call attention to warnings, notes, and tips.
-Markdown doesn't provide a special syntax for admonitions, and most Markdown applications don't provide support for admonitions (one exception is [MkDocs](/tools/mkdocs/)).
+Markdown doesn't provide special syntax for admonitions, and most Markdown applications don't provide support for admonitions (one exception is [MkDocs](/tools/mkdocs/)).

 However, if you need to add admonitions, you might be able to use [blockquotes](/basic-syntax/#blockquotes-1) with [emoji](/extended-syntax/#emoji) and [emphasis](/basic-syntax/#emphasis) to create something that looks similar to the admonitions you see on other websites.